kamrulislamtushar/kamrulislamtushar/README.md

-Experienced Software Developer with a demonstrated history of working in the web-based software industry for about 5 years.
-Skilled in SPRING Boot, Angular, Laravel, jQuery, RDBMS, GIT.
-Strong software engineering knowledge with a Bachelor’s Degree focused in Computer Science & Engineering from United International University.
+Experienced Senior Software Engineer having 6 years of experience, specializing in Java Spring Boot and proficient in various other technology stacks including distributed microservice systems.
+Trusted in the field of Banking Domain, Microfinance, Distribution Systems & CRM software development.
+Proactively stays abreast of cutting-edge advancements in development and technology, consistently delivering solutions positioned at the forefront of the industry.
+Possesses a strong foundation in software engineering with a Bachelor's Degree focused on Computer Science & Engineering from United International University.

-Tech stacks that I have interests in and work with.
+Tech stacks that I have interest in and work with.

 ✨ Spring Boot
 ✨ Angular